luksrocha/luksrocha/README.md

 #### 🌏 "Only knowledge brings power" 🧠

 - 📍 From São Paulo living in Fortaleza-CE
-- 👨🏽‍💻 Full-Stack Developer
+- 👨🏽‍💻 Frontend Engineer
-- 💻 Passionate about JavaScript (Node and React 💛)
+- 💻 Passionate about JavaScript 💛

 Reach me out 👇